The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 The arbiter can also ask a player to make a save to determine if a PC is able to resist an effect or react quickly enough to avoid harm.
 ### Opposed Saves
 Sometimes a PC’s action is counteracted or resisted by an NPC.
-In that case, both sides make a save (NPCs use their Skill score).
+In that case, both sides make a save.
 The side with the ***highest successful roll*** wins and succeeds at what they are trying to attempt.
 If both sides fail the save, the situation gets worse and more complicated for both of them.
 In the case of a tie, the arbiter decides the outcome.
 ### Party Saves
 Whenever the success of the entire party influences the outcome of a situation, a party save will be used.
 A common example of this is when the party attempts to sneak around as a group.
 To attempt a party save one PC must be chosen to lead the action.
 Then, each participating PC makes an appropriate save, with the best result among them counting as the result for the whole group.
 For each PC who failed their roll, the action leader takes stress as they push themselves to cover for the failures of the party members who don’t succeed.
 ### Advantage & Disadvantage